svenko99/alfred-shazam/README.md

 ## 📝 Notice

-- This workflow has been tested on macOS Sonoma.
+- This workflow has been tested on macOS Sonoma (14.5).